ASERG-STELA/shu-development-process/README.md

 ## 2. The Reference Process

-We use the general framework from Pressman and Maxim to organise the activities, as presented in the figure below.
+In order to structure the SHU Development process we choose to follow the generic process framework described by Pressman and Maxim [REF], which comprises five methodological stages: communication, planning, modelling, construction and deployment.
+These main stages encompass a set of support steps: analysis and design related to modelling; code and test related to construction; and delivery, support and feedback for deployment.

 Each level of study has an specific set of guidelines, techniques and tools with appropriate depthness for the level.

 ![Reference Process](./Process.png)